 IM-RP3.6.1 The points of a turnout should not be within 4.5″ of the end of a module.

-IM-S3.8 Turnouts shall be at least #5.
+IM-S3.8 Turnouts on the through route shall be at least #5.

 IM-S3.9 There shall be a minimum of 9 inches of straight track between reverse curves.